 - Preheat the oven to 400°F

-- Brown the ground beef in a large skillet and drain any fat that accumulates.
+- Brown the ground beef in a large skillet and drain any excess grease.

 - Pour in the beef stock and add the beef bullion and Worcestershire Sauce.
 Combine well and cook at medium.